sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/drives_emulator.md

 This menu will pop up every time you power on your Atari computer, but not when you reset it.
 If you want to enter into this menu without powering off your Atari, you can press the **`SELECT`** button on your Multi-device and press the reset button on your Atari.

+On first use, the microfirmware will automatically create the default folders it needs on the microSD card if they do not already exist:
+- `/hd` for the GEMDrive hard disk emulation
+- `/floppies` for the floppy emulator

+You can change both folders at boot time from the setup screen whenever needed.

 ## ⚙️ Setup Screen

 ### Information on the Setup Screen